microsoftgraph/microsoft-graph-docs-contrib/content/walkthroughs/rest.md

-# Platform specific walkthroughs

-Try out a sample REST call in our [API Explorer](https://graph.microsoft.io/graph-explorer).

-Once you're done exploring the API, come back here and select your favorite platform on the left.
-We'll guide you through the steps to write a simple application to retrieve emails using the Microsoft Graph.

-If your preferred platform isn't listed yet, continue reading this page.
-We'll go through the same set of steps using raw HTTP requests.

-## Getting started with the Microsoft Graph API and REST
+# Get started with Microsoft Graph and REST

-The purpose of this guide is to walk through the process of calling the Microsoft Graph to retrieve email messages in Office 365 and Outlook.com.
-Unlike the platform-specific walkthroughs, this guide focuses on the OAuth and REST requests and responses.
-It will cover the sequence of requests and responses that an app uses to authenticate and retrieve messages.
+This article describes how to call Microsoft Graph to retrieve email messages in Office 365 and Outlook.com.
+This article focuses on the OAuth and REST requests and responses.
+It covers the sequence of requests and responses that an app uses to authenticate and retrieve messages.

 ## Using OAuth 2.0 to authenticate

-In order to call the Microsoft Graph, your app needs an access token from Azure Active Directory (Azure AD).
+In order to call Microsoft Graph, your app needs an access token from Azure Active Directory (Azure AD).
 In the following example the app implements the Authorization Code Grant flow to get the access tokens from Azure AD, following standard [OAuth 2.0 protocols](http://tools.ietf.org/html/rfc6749).

 ### Registering an app